Azure/azure-sdk-for-c/README.md

 ## Running Samples

-See [cmake options](#cmake-options) to learn about how to build an HTTP transport adapter and how to set PAHO cmake option to build IoT samples.
+See [cmake options](#cmake-options) to learn about how to build an HTTP transport adapter, how to build IoT samples, and to turn logging on.

 ### Storage Sample
-Storage sample would expect storage account with container and SaS to be set in an environment variable `AZURE_STORAGE_URL`.
+The storage sample expects a storage account with a container and SaS token used for authentication to be set in an environment variable `AZURE_STORAGE_URL`.

 Note: Building samples can be disabled by setting `AZ_SDK_C_NO_SAMPLES` environment variable.